secnonsense/s3_explorer.py/README.md

 "bucket", "Name of the S3 bucket"
 "-p", "--profile", "AWS profile name - Default profile is [default]"
 "-d", "--download", "File key to download from S3"
 "-u", "--upload", "Local file path to upload to S3"
+"--prefix", "S3 folder/prefix for all operations", default=""